-Tax time can bring on more headaches in some years than in others.
-If you separated from your spouse or were divorced in 2016, you’re facing a whole lot of issues you haven’t had to deal with before, and you probably have several questions, too.
-Here are a few tax rules to keep in mind as you prepare your 2016 return.
+Tax time can bring more headaches in some years than in others.
+If you've recently separated from your spouse or gotten divorced, you’re facing a whole lot of issues you haven’t had to deal with before, and you probably have several questions, too.
+Here are a few tax rules to keep in mind.

-You have the option of filing a joint married return with your spouse if you're still married in the eyes of the IRS on Dec.
-31. This can be beneficial because — among other things — it makes you eligible for the highest standard deduction when you combine your incomes on the same return.
+You have the option of filing a joint married return with your spouse if you're still legally married, even if you no longer live together.
+This can be beneficial, because it makes you eligible for a higher standard deduction when you combine your incomes on the same return.

-You might qualify as head of household even if your divorce isn’t final by Dec.
-31 if the IRS says you’re “considered unmarried.”
-According to IRS rules, this means:
+You might qualify as head of household, even if your divorce isn’t final by December 31, if the IRS says you’re “considered unmarried.”
+According to IRS rules, that means:

-- You and your spouse stopped living together by no later than May 31 of the tax year.
+- You and your spouse stopped living together before the last six months of the tax year.

-- You paid at least 51 percent of the cost of maintaining your home for the year.
+- You paid more than 50% of the cost of maintaining your home for the year.

 You must also meet a few other requirements:

-- You must file a separate tax return from your spouse to claim head of household filing status.
-If you file a joint married return, neither you nor your spouse qualify as head of household.
+- You must file a separate tax return from your spouse to claim head-of-household filing status.

 Who Gets to Claim the Kids?

-In addition to the tiebreaker rules, your child must live with you for more than half the year to qualify as your dependent.
-She cannot provide more than half her own support, and she must be under age 19, or age 24 if she’s still a full-time student.
+In addition to the tiebreaker rules, your child must have lived with you for more than half the year to qualify as your dependent.
+You must provide more than half of your child's support, and they must be under age 19, or age 24 if they’re a full-time student.

 Can You Deduct the Costs of Your Divorce?